roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 {{< /notice >}}
 ### Weekly Work

+Each week, there are tasks for you to attempt.
+Sometimes there is a choice of which tasks to do; in those cases, I'm not looking for the number of these that you complete, but that you push yourself out of your comfort level.

+Weekly work must be completed and logged by the end of the relevant week.
+Dr Graham will provide ungraded feedback on this work in order to help you grow.
+There are three 'consolidation' weeks in the schedule, where you'll prepare a 'consolidation document' that will be graded.
+Late work can be accepted only through arrangement with Dr. Graham.

+If you miss a week, or something comes up let Dr. Graham know as soon as possible so that arrangements can be made.
+I want you to be successful; if something comes up we can adapt accordingly.
+If you do not let me know, then I cannot help you.

 ### Evidence

-Therefore, I am looking for the following kinds of evidence (each [week](/week) will specify what needs to be done):
+I am looking for the following kinds of evidence (each [week](/week) will specify what needs to be done):

 + logs/lab notebook entry that keep track of what you actually _did_
 + reflection on that _process_